mongodb-labs/drivers-evergreen-tools/.evergreen/happy_eyeballs/README.md

 This folder contains a test server ([`server.py`](server.py)) for driver Happy Eyeballs TCP connection behavior.
 It also has has [`client.py`](client.py), a simple client for that server that can be useful for debugging but won't be needed in most cases.

-**NOTE**: This server relies on network stack behavior present in Windows and MacOS but not Linux, so any tests using it must only be run on those two OSen.
+**NOTE**: This server relies on network stack behavior present in Windows and MacOS but not Linux, so any tests using it must only be run on those two OSes.

 ## Command-line Usage